oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ### Self-Signed Subject Token Type {#self-signed-subject-token-type}
 A requester MAY use a self-signed JWT as a `subject_token` value.
 In that case, the requester MUST set the `subject_token_type` value to: `urn:ietf:params:oauth:token-type:self_signed`.
 This self-signed JWT MUST contain the following claims:

 * `iss`: The unique identifier of the requesting workload.
-The Txn-Token Service SHALL use this value in determining the `req_wl` value in the Txn-Token issued in response to this request.
 * `sub`: The subject for whom the Txn-Token is being requested.
 The Txn-Token Service SHALL use this value in determining the `sub` value in the Txn-Token issued in the response to this request.
 * `aud`: The unique identifier of the Txn-Token Service.
 The Txn-Token Service SHALL verify that this value matches its own unique identifier.
 * `iat`: The time at which the self-signed JWT was created.
 Note that the Txn-Token Service may reject self-signed tokens with an `iat` value that is unreasonably far in the past or future.